-- 3.0 For first time admission, applications for a school place must be made by the relevant closing date during the academic year (between 1st September and 31st August) in which the child turns four, even if the child will not be of compulsory school age in September when they start school.
+- April to August Appeals process and outcomes - August New intake starts at school - 3.0 For first time admission, applications for a school place must be made by the relevant closing date during the academic year (between 1st September and 31st August) in which the child turns four, even if the child will not be of compulsory school age in September when they start school.
 Parents can elect for children not to attend school at the start of the autumn term for further information see section 5 to defer their child's start of school or see section 6 regarding delaying admission to the following academic year. - 3.1 For transfers from Infant to Junior School, applications must be made by the relevant closing date (15th January) for all children in Year 2 transferring to Year 3 at a junior school. - 3.2 Parents living in Leicestershire must apply to the Council for a school place.
-The best way to apply is by applying online through the Council's website however paper copies of the application form can be requested from the Customer Service Centre by calling 0116 305 6684. - 3.3 Parents that do not live in Leicestershire but are seeking a school place at a school within the area can do so by applying through their home local authority.
+The best way to apply is by applying online through the Council's website however paper copies of the application form can be requested from the Customer Service Centre by calling 0116 3056684. - 3.3 Parents that do not live in Leicestershire but are seeking a school place at a school within the area can do so by applying through their home local authority.
 Those applications will be forwarded to the Council for processing, in accordance with the coordinated admissions scheme (please see the Council's website for a copy of the coordinated scheme). - 3.4 All applications received by the relevant closing date (please see coordinated scheme for dates) will be considered first.
 Where there are more applications than places, these will be ordered in accordance with the approved priority criteria (see section 9).
 All late applications received after the closing date will receive the lowest priority and will be considered after those that have been received on-time.
-In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control i.e. children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be excepted children and will not be offered a place at the catchment school in those circumstances, if it is full.
+In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control i.e. children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be excepted children and will not be offered a place at the catchment school in those circumstances, where the admission of another child would prejudice the provision of efficient education or efficient use of resources.